FMSoftCN/hybridos/device-side/hfcl/README.md

 * It provides a complete set of rich views with support for CSS (Cascading Style Sheet).
 * It is the foundation of Hybrid App Engine.
-* It is cross multiple windowing platforms including MiniGUI, Windows, macOS, Gtk+, and others.
+* It will be cross multiple windowing platforms including MiniGUI, Windows, macOS, Gtk+, and others.

 ## Current status